+44(0) 113 343 4747

 Summary: My work examines the inter-relationship between literature and politics in the long eighteenth-century.
 I have particular interests in the theatrical and political career of Richard Brinsley Sheridan.

-My research focuses on the inter-relationship between literature and politics in the long eighteenth-century (1660-1830).
-Gender has also been a persistent focus.
-I have written two books, Gender and the Formation of Taste in Eighteenth-Century Britain: The Analysis of Beauty (Cambridge University Press, 1998) and Literature, Gender and Politics in Britain during the War for America (Cambridge University Press, 2011)
+My research has concentrated on the inter-relationship between literature and politics in the eighteenth-century.
+The ambiguities of eighteenth-century conceptions of gender has enriched this work and provided a persistent point of departure and heuristic principle.
+I have written two books, Gender and the Formation of Taste in Eighteenth-Century Britain: The Analysis of Beauty (Cambridge University Press, 1998) and Literature, Gender and Politics in Britain during the War for America (Cambridge University Press, 2011), which have explored these ideas.
+My new work builds on this interest, but moves the focus towards different forms of political and theatrical performance.
+Sheridan is an abiding concern.

-I am also writing a book length study to which I have given the title The Theatre of Richard Brinsley Sheridan: Drury Lane, Politics and Performance 1775-1787.
-The book examines Sheridan's most famous plays - The Rivals, The School for Scandal and The Critic placing them within the political and cultural context of the late eighteenth-century.
+Alongside the editorial project, I am writing a book length study to which I have given the title The Theatre of Richard Brinsley Sheridan: Drury Lane, Politics and Performance 1775-1787.
+The book examines Sheridan's most famous plays - The Rivals, The School for Scandal and The Critic placing them within the animating political and cultural contexts of late eighteenth-century Britain.
 The book is not solely a single-author study, however.
 I equally interested in the processes by which a play was produced, not just on its first performance but as it claimed a place in the repertory.
 The technical aspects of theatre are just as important.
 Casting, staging and the practice of rehearsals all played a role in the creation of an effective production.
 Sheridan did not work alone but relied on a variety of co-workers, including actors, scene designers, musicians and prompters, all of whom helped shape how the theatre developed its repertoire.
-In this way The Theatre of Richard Brinsley Sheridan will become a study of a creative institution, Drury Lane Theatre.
+In this way The Theatre of Richard Brinsley Sheridan becomes the study of a creative institution, Drury Lane Theatre.

 As part of my research on Sheridan I have been awarded an Andrew W. Mellon Foundation Fellowship at the Huntington Library in 2009, a Katharine F. Pantzer Fellowship in Descriptive Bibliography at the Houghton Library, Harvard (2010), and a short-term fellowship at the Folger Shakespeare Library (2010).